juampa99/half-url/README.md

 Endpoints:

 (GET) /{KEY}
-returns a JSON objects containing the URL saved with KEY
+returns a JSON object containing the URL saved with KEY

 (POST) /save/{URL}
 Saves URL and returns a key